Calais Campbell: 2015

-2016 season
+2016

 Head coach Bruce Arians named Campbell the starting defensive tackle to begin the season, along with Rodney Gunter.
-On October 6, 2016, Campbell recorded four combined tackles, two sacks, deflected a pass, made an interception, and a safety during a 33–21 win at the San Francisco 49ers in Week 5.
+On October 6, 2016, Campbell recorded four combined tackles, two sacks, deflected a pass, made an interception, and a safety during a 33–21 win at the 49ers in Week 5.
 He intercepted a pass attempt by quarterback Blaine Gabbert in the second quarter, that was intended for tight end Garrett Celek, and registered a safety after sacking Gabbert for a one-yard loss in the end zone during the fourth quarter.
-In Week 8, Campbell collected a season-high nine combined tackles during a 30–20 loss at the Carolina Panthers.
-In Week 14, Campbell recorded four solo tackles, two sacks, recovered a fumble, and scored his first career touchdown in a 48–41 loss to the New Orleans Saints.
+In Week 8, Campbell collected a season-high nine combined tackles during a 30–20 loss at the Panthers.
+In Week 14, Campbell recorded four solo tackles, two sacks, recovered a fumble, and scored his first career touchdown in a 48–41 loss to the Saints.
 Quarterback Drew Brees had the ball stripped by Markus Golden and it was recovered by Campbell and returned for a 53-yard touchdown in the second quarter.
 He recorded 53 combined tackles (46 solo), eight sacks, six passes defensed, three fumble recoveries, two forced fumbles, a safety, an interception, one cheap on Ryan Tannehill and a touchdown in 16 games and 16 starts.
 He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2017.

-2017 season
+2017

-Campbell became an unrestricted free agent following the 2016 season and received interest from multiple teams, including the Arizona Cardinals, Denver Broncos, and Jacksonville Jaguars.
+Campbell became an unrestricted free agent following the 2016 season and received interest from multiple teams, including the Cardinals, Broncos, and Jaguars.
 The Cardinals offered Campbell a contract that amounted to $9 million per year.
 His second best offer was from the Denver Broncos, his hometown team, and amounted to an average of $13 million per year.

 Jacksonville Jaguars

+2017

-On March 9, 2017, the Jacksonville Jaguars signed Campbell to a four-year, $60 million contract that includes $30 million guaranteed and a signing bonus of $6 million.
+On March 9, 2017, the Jaguars signed Campbell to a four-year, $60 million contract that includes $30 million guaranteed and a signing bonus of $6 million.